 “Lee Grant’s I Said Yes to Everything is heart-stopping.
 More than just a show-business memoir or chronicle of the Hollywood blacklist era, it is a terrifying account of a gifted artist’s tumultuous journey—both personal and professional.
 You will feel every jolt of terror that Grant endured, wondering if you would have been as brave.
 Her triumph becomes our own.
 Readers of this gripping book will surely reach the final page shouting a victorious “Yes!
 To everything that is Lee Grant.”-Marlo Thomas

-This is the spirit of Lee Grant, a woman who kicked down the door, prevailed the madness of the blacklist and without settling.
-She become a formidable actress, director, a legend, and friend.
+This is the spirit of Lee Grant, a woman who kicked down the door, prevailed over the madness of the blacklist, and without settling, became a formidable actress, director, legend, and friend.

 Lee Grant is one of the most expository of actors.
 She uses her distinctive voice, that moves along the walls of your mind like an elegant cat, with an expressiveness that brings to bear even the most subtle of gestures.
 She has an attentiveness to detail, and her extraordinary sensuality is deep-rooted with a swift and clever sense of humor.

 As an actor, she brings intimacy to her roles, complex, passionate sensual dynamic versatile, and authentic.
 A talent caught up in the net of the HUAC insanity that ruined lives, and literally took her act of belonging away in Hollywood and from an industry where time is essential in order to obtain recognition and primacy.